CalSTRS headquarters

 Our West Sacramento headquarters symbolizes CalSTRS’ promise to sustainability, while providing our employees and visitors a healthy, stimulating and supportive environment.

-100 Waterfront Place is a 17-story, 409,000-square-foot building that has maintained its U.S. Green Building Council LEED® Platinum certification since 2011.
+100 Waterfront is a 17-story, 409,000-square-foot building that has maintained its U.S. Green Building Council LEED® Platinum certification since 2011.
 The energy efficient building features the participation of our employees in “green” building practices to strengthen and advance environmental responsibility in our community.

 The entire headquarters campus is designed to support sustainable green building practices, energy conservation and continues to foster employee wellness.